chrisarg/Bit/README.md

 The production work I had in mind involves dense, fixed-capacity bitsets and workloads where bitwise set operations, population counts (counting the bits equal to one in a byte) predictable memory access patterns for performance in both CPU and GPUs.
 Specific implementation features that facilitate these use cases are:

 - **Population counting:** Counting the number of one's in a container is the basis of similarity measures (such as the Hamming distance).[^snapshot] There are numerous ways to do this calculation, some of which are better geared to specific forms of hardware than others.
 A scalar population count is part of my CPU and nearly all GPUs, but hardware instructions are limited to Arm or AVX512 capable CPUs.
 If one were to execute massive database searches that are based e.g. on Hamming distances, memory access patterns may favor implementations that are based on SIMD extensions as compilers may not always be able to auto-vectorize. `Bit` attempts to squeeze the maximum of performance in a portable manner by 1)  bundling [libpopcnt](https://github.com/kimwalisch/libpopcnt) that can use CPU-specific population-count implementations (hardware instructions such as `VPOPCNTDQ` in AVX512 platforms or algorithms such as the Harley Searle) when enabled 2) vectorized population ops (such as bitwise AND/XOR/OR) with counts (setops) through the [SIMDe](https://github.com/simd-everywhere/simde) vectorized loads, stores and portable intrinsics for counts in vectors and 3) a portable Wilkes-Wheeler-Gill (WWG) / sideways-addition path.
-Retaining
+Key applications of bitsets in the era of data intensive applications require performant, high throughput population counting and the performance portability of this operation has heavily weighted on the design of this library.
 - **Fused Set operations with counts:** Union, intersection, symmetric difference, and set difference are available for individual bitsets and packed containers.
 The library also provides fused setop count operations in which the bitwise Boolean algebra is followed by a population count without forming the full intermediate result of the bitwise operation before counting the bits.
 The fused setop/count operations (or fused logical cardinality operations if you want to be more formal) are accelerated to various degrees by the underlying pop count implementation for a given hardware architecture, so having multiple ways to skin the popcount cat provides an easy way to optimize Bit for your own hardware using the build system.
 - **External storage:** Bitsets and containers can borrow caller-owned buffers  when their storage is allocated with the size and padding required by the